-Jeanie and I do a trad/folk show on Saturday mornings from 8:00 AM to 10:00 AM - it's called Roots and Branches.
-You can check out our page on the stations web site at: gmcr.org/category/roots-branches/ It will have some of our past playlists and more info about the show.
+Jeanie and I do a trad/folk show on Saturday mornings from 8:00 AM to 10:00 AM – it’s called Roots and Branches.
+You can check out the stations web site at: https://gmcr.org/

 The web site for donations and memberships is: gmcr.org/support/

 BUYING CDS: If you wish to purchase a CD, please go directly to the GENERAL STORE and follow the instructions.
 THANK YOU